raj708/OneToOne_mapping_unidirectional/README.md

 # OneToOne_mapping(unidirectional)
 ## Introduction
 OneToOneMappingUnidirectional is a simple Spring Boot project that demonstrates one-to-one mapping between two entities in an unidirectional manner.
 In this project, we have two entities, Person and Address, where each person has only one address.
-The application uses Thymeleaf as the templating engine to display user and address details on a web page.
+The application uses postman (jason) to insert data into data base.
 ## Installation and Setup
 1. Clone the repository from GitHub: git clone https://github.com/raj708/OneToOne_Mapping_unidirectional.git